Spirit (Leona Lewis album): Commercial performance

 Spirit entered the Irish Albums Chart at number one, making it the fastest selling debut album ever, beating the Arctic Monkeys by a margin of 6,000 sales.
 The album remained at the top of the chart for two weeks before being knocked off by Shayne Ward's Breathless.
 It was the biggest selling album in 2007, and the fourth best selling album in 2008.
 The standard version of the album has been certified seven-times platinum, and the deluxe version four-times platinum.
-In February 2008, the album debuted at number one on both the Australian ARIA Chart and the New Zealand RIANZ chart and went on to be certified platinum in both territories.
+In February 2008, the album debuted at number one on both the Australian ARIA Chart and the New Zealand RMNZ chart and went on to be certified platinum in Australia and double platinum in New Zealand.
 In Germany the album spent one week at the top spot, and went on to be certified triple-gold for shipments of 300,000 copies.
 Spirit also topped the Austrian and Swiss charts, reaching certifications of platinum and double-platinum respectively.
 It was certified four-times platinum by the International Federation of the Phonographic Industry for sales of more than four million copies in Europe.

-In the US, Spirit debuted at number one on the Billboard 200, selling 205,000 copies in its first week, becoming Lewis' highest-peaking album in the United States to date and the highest-charting debut for a British female solo artist on the Billboard 200 in the Nielsen SoundScan era, beating the record previously held by Joss Stone, whose album Introducing Joss Stone had debuted at number two in week dated April 7, 2007, which made Lewis the first British solo artist to top the chart with a debut album, and the first British female to hit number one with an album in over twenty years when Sade Adu topped the chart in February 1986 with Promise.
+In the US, Spirit debuted at number one on the Billboard 200, selling 205,000 copies in its first week, becoming Lewis' highest-peaking album in the United States to date and the highest-charting debut for a British female solo artist on the Billboard 200 in the Nielsen SoundScan era, beating the record previously held by Joss Stone, whose album Introducing Joss Stone had debuted at number two in week dated 7 April 2007, which made Lewis the first British solo artist to top the chart with a debut album, and the first British female to hit number one with an album in over twenty years when Sade Adu topped the chart in February 1986 with Promise.
 As of 30 June 2008 the album has been certified platinum.
 The album also reached number one in Canada and was certified platinum on 30 May 2008.
 According to the IFPI, Spirit was the sixth best selling album of 2008, and has gone on to sell over seven million copies worldwide.